teckel12/LuaTelemetry/README.md

 From the Taranis main screen, hold the `Page` button to show custom screens, then page to the screen you set to show iNav.
 Flashing values are either because there's no telemetry or a warning.
 To flip between max/min values and current values, use the dial or +/- buttons.
-To flip between compass-based direction and launch-based orientation and location, use the dial or +/- buttons.
+To flip between compass-based direction and launch/pilot-based orientation and location, use the dial or +/- buttons.
-If model is further than 25 feet away, the launch direction view will show the direction of the model based upon launch position and orientation.
+If model is further than 25 feet away, the launch/pilot direction view will show the direction of the model based upon launch/pilot position and orientation.
-This can be used to locate a lost model, using the launch-based model location indicator and distance.
+This can be used to locate a lost model, using the launch/pilot-based model location indicator and distance.
-The launch-based orientation view is useful if model orientation is unknown.
+The launch/pilot-based orientation view is useful if model orientation is unknown.
 The script gives voice feedback for flight modes, battery levels, and warnings (no need to manually set this up for each model).
 Voice alerts will play in background even if iNav LuaTelemetry screen is not displayed.